mattpolzin/pg-idris/README.md

 StringResultset True = (rows ** cols ** (Vect cols ColHeader, Vect rows (Vect cols (Maybe String))))
 ```

 So far the most type safety you can get is via either the `jsonQuery` or the `expectedQuery`.
-The former just expected 1 column in the result and attempts to parse it to JSON.
+The former just expects 1 column in the result and attempts to parse it as JSON.
 An example use of the latter would be getting a list of Postgres tables and whether each one has indices:
 ```idris
 expectedQuery [String, String, Bool] "select schemaname, tablename, hasindexes from pg_tables limit 10" conn
 ```